 - Reporting or refusing to engage in illegal conduct

 - Filing a wage claim with the California Labor Commissioner

-- Filing a lawsuit for a violation of your civil rights or assisting another employee in the filing of a lawsuit or complaint of illegal activity
+- Filing a lawsuit for a violation of your civil rights or assisting another employee in the filing of a lawsuit

 - Filing a complaint with the California Department of Fair Employment and Housing (DFEH)

 - Filing a complaint with the U.S. Equal Employment Opportunity Commission (EEOC)

 If you feel that you are being retaliated against by your employer, you most likely are.
 While some forms of retaliation are dramatic and obvious, such as wrongful termination, other types of workplace revenge are more subtle.
 Even though they are less obvious, retaliation of any form is damaging to the victim and creates a hostile working environment.